 You will be taught by internationally recognised scholars from both The Australian National University (ANU) College of Law and the Asia-Pacific College of Diplomacy.
 You will also learn from senior diplomatic and international legal practitioners with a specific focus on transnational diplomacy, roles of non-state actors, negotiation and conflict resolution, international law principles and more.

-ANU is ranked #1 in Australia and globally #10 for Politics and International Studies and #15 for Law (QS World Rankings by Subject 2019/20).
+ANU is ranked #1 in Australia in the top 20 in the world for the study of law (QS World Rankings by Subject 2019/20).

 Academic achievement & English language proficiency